fhsal/hw13-burger/README.md

 Functionally it is simple in that a user can enter the names of burgers to eat which appear on the left and then click a button to 'devour' the burger and it moves over to a list of devoured burgers on the right.

 The complete MCV structure was specified in the instructions, including database schema, file names and their functions and how each fits into the MVC framework.
 The app uses MySQL and an ORM and is deployed on Heroku using JAWS.
-Since the entire structure of all the components and their interactions were secified and explained in detail in the instructions, it doesn't make sense to repeat all that information here.
+Since the entire structure of all the components and their interactions were specified and explained in detail in the instructions, it doesn't make sense to repeat all that information here.
 The app follows those instructions and includes all those components.

 I did, however, add some animation when a burger is 'devoured' and attempted to make the look polished and clean.